Bachelor of Rural Science

 Mandatory intensive schools may be a requirement of some of the units in this course.
 See Unit Catalogue for specific requirements.

-Assumed knowledge is Mathematics.
+Assumed knowledge is any two units of English, Chemistry, Mathematics.

-Recommended studies: Biology and/or Chemistry.
+Recommended studies: Biology.

 For students without the recommended background knowledge, the School offers introductory units in Chemistry and Mathematics.